 The Master degree programme in Human Medicine is a six-semester (three year) study programme.
-Graduates will be awarded a “Doctor medicinae dentalis, Dr. med. dent.”
+Graduates will be awarded a “Doctor medicinae universalis, Dr. med. univ.”
 (180 ECTS).

 (Is currently only offered in German)